Finding My Voice (Part 2)

 For me, university is split into two very uneven parts.
-The first, and smaller, part takes place at Lancaster university.
+The first, and smaller, part takes place at Lancaster University.
 Dad, a proud Lancastrian, originally from Burnley and then Blackpool, was thrilled I had managed to get into Lancaster and so his excitement had rubbed off on me.
 That excitement wore off very quickly when I arrived.
-The music course itself was a shambles and the recession had hit the university hard but they'd been clever and had hidden all of the issues they were having during the open days and interviews, only showing us the better looking areas.
-Now however, the cuts were revealed and there were a lot.
-The course itself was on its last legs and the following year was due to be merged with the other creative subjects into an 'arts' course where students would do a bit of everything (music, drama, and art).
-Modules I had looked forward to taking were no longer being run and the performance aspect of the course involved a 15 minute saxophone lesson every fortnight instead of an hour every week as had been advertised.
-It was a disappointment to say the least.
+The music course itself was a shambles and the recession had hit the university hard but they'd been clever and had hidden all of the issues they were having during the open days and interviews, only showing us the better-looking areas.
+Now, however, the cuts were revealed and there were a lot.
+The course itself was on its last legs and, the following year, was due to be merged with the other creative subjects into an 'arts' course where students would do a bit of everything (music, drama, and art).
+Modules I had looked forward to taking were no longer being run and the music performance aspect of the course involved a 15-minute saxophone lesson every fortnight instead of an hour every week as had been advertised.
+It was a disappointment, to say the least.
 The people I met, however, were not.

 The choir's music was quite a variety of genres with more pop-based stuff than classical but, since my vocal range was quite flexible, I would jump between the tenor and alto parts depending on which one needed more support.
 One of the final concerts involved both the choir and the barber/barbie-shop.
 The latter of which had been rehearsing a challenging 8-part harmony version of Imogen Heap's 'Hide and Seek' for the performance.
 It had taken a lot of effort to learn but was great fun to do and went down well with the audience.